By Dr. Gene P. Gengelbach, Ph.D., P.A.S.

 Iron (Fe) is the most abundant element (by weight) on Earth, since it makes up most of the Earth’s core, and is the fourth most common element in the Earth’s crust.
 However, Fe is considered as a trace- or micro-element in nutrition, since it only makes up approximately 0.004% of the body by weight and is required in only very minute amounts in the diet.
 Iron was probably the first trace element recognized as important to human nutrition, as its importance in the diet has been known for over 2,000 years.

 The majority of iron in the body is found in the heme-containing proteins hemoglobin and myoglobin.
 Hemoglobin is the protein contained in red blood cells that is responsible for the transport of oxygen from the lungs to the body tissues, and myoglobin serves to transport and store oxygen in muscle cells.
-Another group of iron-containing proteins are cytochrome enzymes, which are very important in energy metabolism.
-Iron is also needed as a co-factor for a number of enzymes, many of which are also involved in energy metabolism.
+Another group of iron-containing proteins is cytochrome enzymes, which are very important in energy metabolism.
+Iron is also needed as a co-factor for several enzymes, many of which are also involved in energy metabolism.

 The body is very efficient in its use of iron, as Fe is recycled through the breakdown of old red blood cells by specialized white blood cells called macrophages in the spleen.
 Iron is transported in the bloodstream via the protein transferrin to the bone marrow, where it is reincorporated into hemoglobin in new red blood cells (see diagram).
 Excess Fe is stored in cells in the protein complex ferritin.
 Iron is also found in cells in the storage complex hemosiderin, which is mainly made up of Fe scavenged from the destruction of red blood cells.
 The amount of ferritin and hemosiderin in body tissues is a good measure of the iron status of the animal.